Create my first project with pre-configured resources

 This view is usually reserved for advanced users who want to use specific configurations.
 In the code editor view all configuration and pipeline template of your stack will be editable in a text editor.

-Cost estimation You might have noticed on the right side section during the configuration, an estimation of the cost to create the infrastructure is given.
 This estimation is done by our opensource tool TerraCost based on a price estimation given by reading Terraform files.

-After the configuration of your environment, click
+After configuring the environment, click the

 # Review & Run

 A config repository is required to store the configuration of your project like pipeline variables and configuration files for the